 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be necessary if you have an older house.
+This could be necessary if you have an older residence.

-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Rooms you don’t use very regularly.
+- Rooms you aren’t in very regularly.

-- Locations with hot and cold spots.
+- Areas with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel costs or low efficiency.
+- Expensive central heat, either due to high fuel prices or decreased efficiency.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs